-Early and forced marriage (EFM) is a violation of human rights that robs millions of girls around the world of their childhood.
-Together, we can end EFM in a generation, by 2030.
+Forced marriage is a violation of human rights that destroys the childhood of the girls affected and it has to end.
+With your help we can end early and forced marriage within a generation, by 2030.

-Early and forced marriage in figures
+Early and forced marriage statistics

 What we do

-Why does early and forced marriage
+The causes of early and forced marriage

 The causes of early and forced marriage are complex, interrelated and dependent on individual circumstances and context.
 But the practice is driven by these main factors:

-- Negative traditional or religious practices – in many countries the importance of preserving family ‘honour’ and girls’ virginity is such that parents push their daughters into marriage well before they are ready.
+- Negative traditional or religious practices.
+In many countries the importance of preserving family ‘honour’ and girls’ virginity is such that parents push their daughters into marriage well before they are ready.
 There is a belief that marriage safeguards against ‘immoral’ or ‘inappropriate behaviour’.

-- Failure to enforce laws – sometimes families are not even aware they are breaking the law.
+- Failure to enforce laws.
+Sometimes families are not even aware they are breaking the law.
 In some countries early marriage is so prevalent, prosecutions are seldom brought.

-- Conflicts, disasters and emergencies – disasters and emergencies increase economic pressures on households and many families that wouldn’t previously have considered early marriage turn to it as a last resort.
+- Conflicts, disasters and emergencies.
+Disasters and emergencies increase economic pressures on households and many families that wouldn’t previously have considered early marriage turn to it as a last resort.

-What are the consequences of early and forced marriage?
+The consequences of early and forced marriage

 Early and forced marriage contributes to driving girls into a cycle of poverty and powerlessness.
 They are likely to experience: